decaf-dev/obsidian-dataloom/README.md

 Checkboxes can be rendered in cells that are in a column with the `checkbox` content type selected.

+### Creation Time Cell

+When the row was added to the time

+### Last Edited Time Cell

+When a cell in the row has last been edited

 ## Markdown Support

 Notion-Like Tables uses the `MarkdownRenderer.renderMarkdown` function to render HTML entities from markdown.